esince821/AffectsOf.DailyLife.Act.OnWellbeing.with.Nlp/README.md

   funding_log = log(funding_amount + 1) (to normalize skewed data).

+  WHAT DID YOU DO FOR MISSING DATA?
+  HOW DİD YOU GET DATA?
+WEB SCRAPING

 ### 3. Exploratory Data Analysis (EDA) Pipeline

 - A more advanced and reproducible EDA pipeline will include: